 - Extra or Super Slim fit: As the name already indicates, these cuts are even trimmer and sleeker than the slim fits.
-They are ideal for more slender men.
+They are ideal for very slender men.

 What collar should I wear?

 - English spread collar: It is probably the most popular and well-known business collar.
 It comes with a standard spread and size.
-The English spread collar can be worn with or without a tie.
-Please make sure to unbutton the first button, when wearing it without a tie.
+You can wear it with or without a tie.
+Make sure to unbutton the first button, when wearing it without a tie.
 The spread can accommodate larger and smaller tie-knots.

-- Button-down collar: It is characterized by a special kind of shirt collar.
-Namely by such a one, which is not reinforced, for example by so-called “collar sticks”.
-In order to avoid uncontrolled protruding or collapsing, both sides are fixed to the chest with buttons.
-In Europe, it is considered a faux-pas to wear button down collar with a tie.
+- Button-down collar: It has a non-reinforced collar, so it does not have so-called “collar sticks.”
+In order to avoid uncontrolled protruding or collapsing, both sides adhere to the chest with buttons.
+In Europe, it is considered a faux-pas to wear a button down collar with a tie.
 In the US or Asia, this is not an issue.

 - Londoner collar: A collar with a very widespread.
 It looks especially good with larger tie-knots.
 If you want a more modern look, the Londoner collar is a perfect choice.
 It is best suited for oval/angled face shape.